-If we consider we could not have collected the personal information, we will (if it is lawful and reasonable to do so) destroy the information or ensure the information is de-identified.
+If we consider we could not have collected the personal information under the APP, we will (if it is lawful and reasonable to do so) destroy the information or ensure the information is

 WHEN WE DISCLOSE YOUR PERSONAL INFORMATION

-For the purposes set out above, we may disclose your personal information to individuals and organisations.
-These include:
+For the purposes set out above, we may disclose your personal information to:

 - outsourced service providers who manage the services we provide;

 - your representatives (eg your authorised representatives or legal advisers)

 - our professional advisers, including our auditors, lawyers and financial advisers;

 - inclusion on our website or in our publications and promotional materials;